 Post History

-The shell uses ; to reliably end a statement.
-In some cases, a line break also ends a statement (except that when the statement is obviously incomplete, a line break does not end it).
-(I don't kn...
+The shell uses ; to reliably end a statement, with foreground execution.
+In some cases, a line break also ends a statement with foreground (except that when the statement is not obviously complete...

 Answer